Gaboli/Twitter-Keyword-AutoReply/README.md

-Twitter-Keyword-AutoRepply
+Twitter-Keyword-AutoReply
 ==========================

-An automated system to re-tweet based on keyword search.
+An automated system to auto-reply based on keyword search.
 =======================================================================
     _________________________________________________________________